 Sampling the Finished Product

-Before leaving we simply couldn’t do a tour of a coffee plantation without sampling their fine product; so they roast small batches for use in their attached cafe.
+Before leaving we simply couldn’t do a tour of a coffee plantation without sampling their fine product; they roast small batches for use in their attached cafe.
 Kylee enjoyed an Americano while I sipped on a cappuccino.
 Now by no means am I a coffee connoisseur, but I enjoy a good quality cup from time to time, and in complete truth, this was one of the best cappuccinos I’ve ever had.
+A great conclusion to our Guatemala Coffee Tour!